-- Be attached or detached, owner-occupied housing including manufactured homes; - Be residential in nature and have a remaining economic life equal to the loan term plus 10 years; - Be occupied by an eligible Household; - Be Affordable to the Local Workforce; - Be affordable to Households with incomes not exceeding the Impact Fund Eligibility Income established according to Section 2.07 of this Procedural Manual; - Be completed during the effective term of the Agreement; and - Contain no more than four units with at least one unit being occupied by the Household that owns the entire structure.
+- Be attached or detached, owner-occupied housing including manufactured homes; - Be residential in nature and have a remaining economic life equal to the loan term plus 10 years; - Be occupied by an eligible Household; - Be Affordable to the Local Workforce; - Be affordable to Households with incomes not exceeding the Impact Fund Eligibility Income established according to Section 3.07 of this Procedural Manual; - Be completed during the effective term of the Agreement; and - Contain no more than four units with at least one unit being occupied by the Household that owns the entire structure.

-3.02 Title Examination Requirements
+4.02 Title Examination Requirements

-The Administrator must ensure that title to Property is clear and marketable prior to development, at the time of transfer to an Administrator, and at the time of transfer to a Homebuyer Household, as demonstrated by way of an attorney's legal title opinion or a title insurance policy.
+The Administrator must ensure that title to Property or Qualified Dwelling Unit is clear and marketable prior to development, at the time of transfer to an Administrator, and at the time of transfer to a Homebuyer Household, as demonstrated by way of an attorney's legal title opinion or a title insurance policy.

-In addition, if making a secured loan, such as a Deferred Loan, the Administrator must ensure that title to the Property to be mortgaged is good and marketable prior to making the loan, and the security instrument is fully executed, valid and enforceable.
+In addition, if making a secured loan, such as a Deferred Loan, the Administrator must ensure that title to the Property or Qualified Dwelling Unit to be mortgaged is good and marketable prior to making the loan, and the security instrument is fully executed, valid and enforceable.